bravecollective/neucore-mumble-plugin/README.md

 - A [Neucore](https://github.com/tkhamez/neucore) installation.
 - Its own MySQL/MariaDB database.
-- Python 3.12
+- Python 3.12 or 3.13 (other versions may work but were not tested)
-- Mumble Server
+- Mumble server 1.5 (other versions were not tested, but it should no longer work with 1.3)

 ## Install the plugin